Thailand Travel Essentials

 If you are planning on spending most of your time on the Islands, shorts, thin t-shirts, flip-flops & swimwear is really all you need.

-In Bangkok or other cities, long trousers or skirt is a must for visiting temples as well as a shirt to cover your shoulders and upper arms.
+In Bangkok or other cities, long trousers or a long skirt is a must for visiting temples as well as a shirt to cover your shoulders and upper arms.
 Add some smart casual shoes for going to nightclubs, upmarket bars/restaurants, and most rooftop bars.
 Men should avoid walking around shirtless outside of the Khaosan Road.

 In the north of Thailand during the cool season, a lightweight windcheater is advisable for evening wear.